J-S-Harris/SpringMessenger/README.md

 # SpringMessenger

 A WIP SpringBoot/React/Android messaging app.
-Will eventually consist of a React frontend and Android app that consume Spring APIs.
+Will eventually consist of a React frontend and Android app that consume Spring APIs which are already under development.